 How to Measure Your Grip Strength:

-Indeed, a study that looked at data from 650,000 white adults found that a higher waist circumference was connected to a greater incidence of mortality at all levels of BMI, per findings published in Mayo Clinic Proceedings.
+Indeed, a study that looked at data from 650,000 white adults found that a higher waist circumference was connected to a greater incidence of mortality at all levels of BMI, per a March 2014 meta-analysis in Mayo Clinic Proceedings.

 How to Measure Waist Circumference: